A well-implemented global employment company can be a useful strategy for international expansion

 A GEC can also help businesses save on costs by reducing rates related to corporate and personal tax, VAT and social security by being set up in tax havens or locations with an extensive tax treaty network.
 It can also reduce compliance risks at a corporate and personal income tax level.

 From an administrative standpoint, setting up a GEC allows companies to issue standardised pay and benefits packages to mobile employees based in different locations.
 This provides businesses with greater consistency and streamlines their global mobility policies.

 Being able to hire and manage a diverse pool of internationally mobile talent is an important component for any business wanting to lay down a successful global footprint.

-If your goal is to mobilise your talent regardless of where they are located, partnering with a global employment and mobility company like Airswift can give you the flexibility you need to enter more than 140 locations around the world – ranging from major business hubs to emerging tech states.
+If your goal is to mobilise your talent regardless of where they are located, partnering with a global mobility company like Airswift can give you the flexibility you need to enter more than 140 locations around the world – ranging from major business hubs to emerging tech states.

 With more than 40 years of experience under our belt, our services also come with the reassurance that our experts are dedicated to ensuring that all matters relating to HR and your employees are compliantly managed with 100% transparency.

 Reach out to us today to find out more about our services and how they can be tailored to suit your business' needs.